ruwanwija/E-Commerce/README.md

     7.Design and implement the logic in cart item content 8.Create a function when press the "Add to cart" button on product details component add to the cart

+## Shopping view home page
+# Client
+1.Design the home page
+2.Add the filter function when click the category or brand 3.Create a function on navigate menu items in header file 3.Create a add to cart function on the home page

 ###### Components ########
 Provider - The <Provider> component makes the Redux store available to any nested components that need to access the Redux store.